hzqst/unicorn_pe/README.md

 Show disasm for all instructions that is being executed.

+Update BlackBone to latest ver (2020.4.5).

 ## TODO

 Feature: x86 (low priority) -- 0%

 ## Build
-Visual Studio 2017 are required.
+Visual Studio 2019 are required.
-Note that you have to install VC++/ATL and WindowsSDK8.1 for VS2017 to be able to compile BlackBone.

-Open unicorn_pe.sln with Visual Studio 2017
+Open unicorn_pe.sln with Visual Studio 2019

 Build project "unicorn_pe" as x64/Release or x64/Debug.
 (No x86 support for now)